 New live broadcast commentary format highlights event media

-April 6, 2018 by Alex Colucci and Jacob Wilkins in News with 0 comments
+April 6, 2018 by Alex Colucci and Jacob Wilkins in Preview with 0 comments

 It’s the second year that the Disc Golf Pro Tour hits the Disc Side of Heaven course in Jonesboro, Arkansas for the Jonesboro Open.
 That step signified the tour was willing to take risks and try something new.
 One year later, the tour and Jonesboro Open tournament director Brad Pietz continue to push the envelope.